A scaling and recovering algorithm for the matrix $\varphi$-functions: Introduction

-where $V_m$ is an orthonormal basis for the Krylov subspace, $H_m$ is the associated upper Hessenberg matrix from the Arnoldi (or Lanczos) process, and $e_1$ is the first column of the $m\times m$ identity matrix.
+where $H_m$ is $m\times m$ upper Hessenberg (and the upper left part of its successor $H_{m+1}$), and $e_m$ is the $m$th column of the $m\times m$ identity matrix.
+By Cauchy’s integral formula~\cite[Def.~1.11]{high:FM} and the fact that $V_m(\sigma I-H_m)^{-1}e_1$ is a Galerkin approximation to $(\sigma I-A)^{-1}w_j$~\cite[Eq.~(2.3)]{holu97}, the action $\varphi_j(A)w_j$ can be projected onto a lower-dimensional Krylov subspace, leading to the approximation

+where the contour $\Gamma$ encloses the spectrum of $A$.
+For the rational Krylov method, the (rational) basis vectors are constructed differently by solving shifted linear systems involving $A$, but it results in a projected approximation in the same form as~\eqref{eq:phijb-approx}~\cite{gutt13}.

 The matrix $H_m$ is typically of modest size, making the efficient and accurate direct computation of $\varphi_j(H_m)$ a key step in the practical implementation of the method.

-The work~\cite{wuzh17} proposes an algorithm for approximating $\varphi$-functions of large and sparse matrices with low numerical rank by reducing the problem to computing $\varphi$-functions of smaller dense matrices of size equal to the numerical rank.
+Indeed, as noted by Minchev and Wright~\cite{miwr05} and Caliari et al.~\cite{cceo24}, the main challenge in the computation of exponential integrator schemes lies in the stable and efficient evaluation of the exponential and the related $\varphi$-functions.